 - Guest artists and artists-in-residence visit the School of Music, Theatre, and Dance each year.
 Artists visiting AU include Canadian Brass, Van Cliburn gold medal pianist Jon Nakamatsu, Thodos Dance Chicago, and Indianapolis Baroque Ensemble.

 - Alumni successfully pursue graduate work at Indiana University, St. Thomas University, the Cincinnati Conservatory of Music, Boston University, and Vanderbilt University.
-Alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, and Jon McLaughlin enjoy extremely successful careers in their genres.
+Additionally, alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, Jon McLaughlin, and the Sidewalk Prophets enjoy extremely successful careers in their genres.

 Complete the 80-hour Bachelor of Music at AU’s School of Music, Theatre, and Dance.

-- Music (18 hours): The music minor includes music theory and music literature.
-Students also complete four hours of music performance, two hours of applied study, and two hours of music ensemble.
+- Music (18 hours): The music minor includes music theory, aural comprehension, and music literature.
+Students also complete 4 hours of piano, 2 hours of applied study, and 2 hours of music ensembles.

 - For students whose major is music business (15-16 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
-Courses include six to eight hours in applied study, introduction to conducting, and specialized courses for singers, pianists, and instrumentalists.
+Courses include Applied Study, Introduction to Conducting, and specialized courses for singers, pianists, and instrumentalists.

 - For students whose major is not in music (18 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
-Courses include eight hours in applied study, music theory, and piano.
+Courses include music theory, aural comprehension, piano, and private study.